terraform-google-modules/terraform-google-secret/README.md

 A listing of all secrets managed by this module is generated with this command:

 ```
-./scripts/list-secrets.sh
+./helpers/list-secrets.sh
 ```

 ### Jenkins automation

-./jenkins is a pipeline with the goal of having an up to date capture of the defined secrets in source.
+[./helpers/jenkins](./helpers/jenkins) is a pipeline with the goal of having an up to date capture of the defined secrets in source.
 The groovy script is triggered in Jenkins (via cron).
-This script calls list-secrets.sh, which fetches all the defined secrets.
-It then calls commit-list.sh to commit them to source control.
+This script calls [list-secrets.sh](./helpers/list-secrets.sh), which fetches all the defined secrets.
+It then calls [commit-list.sh](./helpers/jenkins/commit-list.sh) to commit them to source control.
 All three of these files will need modification to work correctly in your environments.

 ```
-./jenkins/default-update-secrets-list.groovy
+./helpers/jenkins/default-update-secrets-list.groovy
 ```

 ```
-./jenkins/commit-list.sh
+./helpers/jenkins/commit-list.sh
 ```